Rishi-45/Bizness-Machine-htb/README.md

-    Follow the on-screen prompts to enter the target email, attacker IP, and choose the action.

 ## This exploit script and PoC are written for an in-depth CVE analysis on [vsociety](https://www.vicarius.io/vsociety/).
 ## The repo also contains [ysoserial](https://github.com/frohoff/ysoserial) release used to generate serialized data.